-Trees need lots of light and air, and even benefit from the moisture in the air.
+Trees need lots of light and air, and benefit even from the moisture in the air.
 Interiors are too dark and dry for them to thrive.
 Different trees have different needs for light.
 In many cases, this means full morning sun, and then shade or partial shade in the afternoon when temperatures rise.

 Why are there different trees and different shapes?

 Bonsai are not one species, nor are they one shape.
-Today, bonsai is practiced around the world and new indigenous tree species, forms and styles are being developed all the time.
+Today, bonsai is practiced around the world and new indigenous tree species, forms, and styles are being developed all the time.
 Trees are also shaped by their environment.
-Trees at high latitudes develop tall, clumnar forms that allow them to capture sunlight at low angles.
+Trees at high latitudes develop tall, columnar forms that allow them to capture sunlight at low angles.
 Trees in the tropics are more broad and flat, which is the most efficient way to capture light coming from directly above.